pywood21/prop_pred_2023/README.md

   You can find more information in:

 > Shuoye Chen, Rei Shiina, Kazushi Nakai, Tatsuya Awano, Arata Yoshinaga, Junji Sugiyama,.
-"Potential of machine learning approaches for predicting mechanical properties of spruce wood in the transverse direction", *Journal of Wood Science*, conditionally accepted, 2023.
+"Potential of machine learning approaches for predicting mechanical properties of spruce wood in the transverse direction", *Journal of Wood Science*, DOI：10.1186/s10086-023-02096-z　(https://rdcu.be/dfl55).

 #### 2. What is in this repository?